swayne275/go-retry/README.md

 Builds off of the wonderful work of https://github.com/sethvargo/go-retry but adds additional functionality:

 TODO:
+- make a repeat_utils and retry_utils that includes stuff like ConstantRepeat and such, along with tests (avoids import cycle i think)
 - update godoc to my version
 - update this documentation with changes
 - put unit tests in same package?